Loni Anderson: Poster Gal And 'WKRP's Sweetheart, Then And Now

 Loni Anderson Went 10 Years Without An Acting Job

-Anderson debuted as an actual actress, in 1966, when she was given a small part in the Steve McQueen film, Nevada Smith.
+Anderson debuted as an actual actress, in 1966, when she was given a small part in the Steve McQueen film Nevada Smith.
 After appearing in that film, she went years before landing any other acting jobs.
-About 10 years after that first appearance, Anderson found work appearing in some pretty well know television sitcoms including, S.W.A.T., Phyllis, Police Woman, Harry O and Three’s Company; after which, ABC began to take a serious interest in her.
+About 10 years after that first appearance, Anderson found work appearing in some pretty well know television sitcoms including, S.W.A.T., Phyllis, Police Woman, Harry O and Three’s Company.

-Although you may remember her from the sitcom guest appearances, Loni Anderson is probably best known for her role as Jennifer Marlowe on the hit series, WKRP in Cincinnati.
-The series that made her famous aired from 1978 – 1982.
+With her poster-girl popularity and guest appearances building buzz, Anderson was cast as Jennifer Marlowe for WKRP In Cincinnati, which aired its first episode in 1978.
 Although Anderson’s acting ability was probably a factor in her being offered the role, the poster pin-up of her in a sexy red swimsuit really sealed the deal.
-She was absolutely beautiful and she was able to portray sexuality in a classy way.
+She was absolutely beautiful and she was able to portray sexuality with smarts.